temken/obscura/docs/source/index.rst

 The purpose of this documentation or manual is to provide insight into the polymorphic class structure of *obscura* and how it can be applied in different contexts.
 It should also serve as a guide and describe the usage of *obscura* via code examples.

 The documentation does not contain a review of the physics implemented in the library.
 For more physics details, we refer to e.g. chapter 3 of [Emken2019]_ or [Nobile2021]_.

+If you want to contribute to `obscura`, please check out the `contribution guidelines <https://github.com/temken/obscura/blob/master/docs/CONTRIBUTING.md>`_.

 .. image:: https://raw.githubusercontent.com/temken/obscura/master/paper/FlowChart.png
    :width: 500